GouthamOfTheNP/SecurityCamera/index.md

 - **Python**: Core programming language used to develop the project.
 - **OpenCV**: For video capture, motion detection, and frame processing.
 - **SendEmailPy3**: For sending the recorded video via email notifications.
+- **PyQt6**: For creating a desktop GUI that records the user's preferred receiving email address(es).

 ### License